strategy-coach/expectations-outcomes-hub-theme-jan-2025/README-Theme.md

 ## Theme Configuration

-The `theme.config.ts` file allows you to customize certain aspects of the site's theme, including the logo, title, admin email and tracker details.
+The `theme.config.ts` file allows you to customize certain aspects of the site's theme, including the logo, title, admin email, active project name and tracker details.
 These configurations are passed as an object to the `themeConfig` function.

 ### Example Configuration